-To support urgently needed lab-based research, the Pancreatic Cancer Action Network (PanCAN) awarded nine grants to 12 researchers at 11 institutions in the United States, Canada and France this year, totaling $4.2 million.
+To support urgently needed lab-based research, the Pancreatic Cancer Action Network (PanCAN) awarded eight grants to 11 researchers at 10 institutions in the United States, Canada and France this year, totaling $4.2 million.
 Recipients were selected through a competitive peer-review process.

 Read more about progress through awarding treatment-focused grants:

-- PanCAN’s Research Grants Program Funds Nine New Projects
+- PanCAN’s Research Grants Program Funds Eight New Projects

 - Meet Our 2018 Research Grantees: Translational Awards